-The aim of the anti-bullying policy is to ensure that pupils learn in a supportive, caring and safe environment without fear of being bullied.
-Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated.
-Only when all issues of bullying are addressed will pupils be able to fully benefit from the opportunities available at school.
+The aim of the child to child abuse policy is to ensure that pupils learn in a supportive, caring and safe environment without fear of being bullied.
+Child to child abuse is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated.
+Only when all issues of child to child abuse are addressed will pupils be able to fully benefit from the opportunities available at school.

-Bullying is defined as deliberately hurtful behaviour, repeated over a period of time, where it is difficult for those being bullied to defend themselves.
-The three main types of bullying are:
+Child to child abuse is defined as deliberately hurtful behaviour, repeated over a period of time, where it is difficult for those being bullied / abused to defend themselves.
+The three main types of child to child abuse are: